falon/ds-repltest/README.md

           pwd: password
 ```

-A key `balancerd` may be added to perform an LDAP check over a balanced IP.
+A key `balancer` may be added to perform an LDAP check over a balanced IP.

 See at the default config for more details.